dirac-institute/sorcha/docs/outputs.rst

    eph_format = csv

 .. attention::
-   Users should note that output produced by reading in a previously-generated ephemeris file will be in a different order than the output produced when running the ephemeris generator within Sorcha.
+   Users should note that output produced by reading in a previously-generated ephemeris file will be in a different order than the output produced when running the ephemeris generator within ``Sorcha``.
-   This is simply a side-effect of how Sorcha reads in ephemeris files and does not affect the actual content of the output.
+   This is simply a side-effect of how 	``Sorcha`` reads in ephemeris files and does not affect the actual content of the output.

 Statistics Output
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Sorcha can also output a statistics or "tally" file which contains an overview of the Sorcha output for each object and filter.
+``Sorcha`` can also output a statistics or "tally" file which contains an overview of the ``Sorcha`` output for each object and filter.
 Minimally, this
 file lists the number of observations for each object in each filter, along with the minimum, maximum and median apparent magnitude and the minimum and maximum
 phase angle.
 If the :ref:`linking filter<linking>` is on, this file also contains information on whether and when the object was linked by SSP.